 At a time when the industry made a hard delineation between fashion and music photography, Jamil blurred the lines with ease and grace, helping to craft a new lane.
 By 1997, the art world took note, when the Victoria and Albert Museum(V&A) in London purchased his works for the exhibit, Contemporary Fashion Photography, making him the youngest artist featured in the show.
 A year later, the V&A featured him alongside Mario Testino and Helmut Newton for Fashion Photography of the ‘90s, kicking his exhibition career into high speed.
 Jamil has exhibited in 20 shows over the intervening years, including with the V&A’s traveling show, Selling Dreams: 100 Years of Fashion Photography, alongside Avedon, Penn, Newton, Juergen Teller, and Edward Steichen.

 In addition to collaborations with artists KAWS, Rostarr, and Todd “REAS” James, as well as commercial work for clients including Adidas, Campari, and Supreme, Jamil also pays it forward by giving back to the community.
-He works with Young Stringers, an innovative educational program for youth from disadvantaged sections of Copenhagen, providing them with photographic training to help them see beyond the limitations of their world and equip them with the skills and perspectives necessary to overcome the challenges of poverty.
+He works with Young Stringers, an innovative educational program for youth in both have and have not sections of Copenhagen, providing them with photographic training to help them see beyond the limitations of their world, gain conscious and critical eyes to society and equip them with the skills and perspectives necessary to overcome the challenges of today.

-Jamil currently lives in Copenhagen, frequents New York and London and still has a weak spot for Jamaica.
+Jamil currently lives in Copenhagen, frequents New York, Chicago and London and still has a weak spot for Jamaica.